 Trigger distance is a term that you may not stumble upon in an intellectual pistol discussion.
 It corresponds to the Length of Pull (LOP) in rifles, which refers to the distance between the trigger and the buttstock.
 Since we’re talking about sidearms, the distance here is measured between the trigger and the grip.

 The Glock 48’s trigger distance accounts for a mere 2.64 inches.
 Putting that into perspective, do you remember the all-time classic Glock 18?
 It features a lengthy trigger distance of 2.83 inches.

 It’s a consensus among sidearm bearers that the shorter the trigger distance, the easier you can achieve a firm grip on the trigger’s face when you adjust your thumb for the next shot.
 For trigger performance comparison, read my Glock 40 review.

-I’m impressed that Glock employs this mechanism without hampering the seamlessness of the trigger pull.
-Unlike the later generations of the Glock 18 and 43X, I was able to handle the Glock 48’s trigger effortlessly, and it almost seemed like a no-brainer at the shooting range.
+It's impressive that Glock has implemented this mechanism while maintaining a smooth trigger pull.
+In comparison to the later generations like the Glock 18 and 43X, the Glock 48's trigger was effortless to handle, making it an obvious choice for me at the shooting range.

 2. Built-in Beaver Tail